fregante/webext-options-sync/readme.md

 Any defaults or saved options will be loaded into the `<form>` and any change will automatically be saved via `chrome.storage.sync`.
 It also looks for any buttons with `js-import` or `js-export` classes that when clicked will allow the user to export and import the options to a JSON file.

+- `options-sync:save-success`: Fired on the edited field when the form is saved.
+- `options-sync:save-error`: Fired on the edited field when the form is not saved due to an error.
+The error is passed as the `detail` property.

+Saving can fail when the storage quota is exceeded for example.
+You should handle this case and display a message to the user.

 ##### form

 Type: `HTMLFormElement`, `string`